 Consuming information is similar to consuming food or any other substance.

 If you feed your body with a lot of sugar, fat, burgers, burritos, milkshakes, you will eventually have health problems.
 You will gain weight.
 Your brain will start working slowly.
 Your sight will suffer.
 Your confidence will bleed if you gain a lot of weight.

-Your life will be centred around earning just enough to have time for fun activities, online activities.
+Your life will be centered around earning just enough to have time for fun activities, online activities.

 Worst of all, you will lose one of the most important qualities in life: the ability to focus and the ability to think critically.

 When browsing online with no clear idea of what you want to achieve you will jump from page to page, from profile to profile, from funny cat video to funny dog video, without any clear direction.
 This will lead to a day that is wasted.
 You will jump from browser to browser and your attention will suffer.
 It kind of looks like this:

 When you try to focus on too many things you won’t focus on anything.
 You won’t achieve anything.

 You can thrive in this busy world by making information your bitch.

 The proper way to consume and use information is to go online with a clear idea of what you want to find.
 Structure the found information, digest it, remove the bits that don’t make sense for you and create something, learn something, earn something.

 When browsing, try to make it looks like this: